Complete poker terminology: all poker terms

 Limp – it is a call of a big blind on the preflop.

 Loose style – it is a style where the player plays a lot of hands and therefore there are a large amount of difficult and complex situations.
-It is considered that the loose style is more creative one than a tight style, and it requires the better understanding of the gameplay mechanics.
+It is considered that the loose style is a more creative one than a tight style, and it requires a better understanding of the gameplay mechanics.

 Lojack – position after UTG and before hijack.